Yanik39/TORNet/README.md

   * It's better not to pass your Timezone to Container, default is UTC.
   * You will get your random MariaDB/MySQL password at your `/home/tor/mariadb` folder.
   * Please delete or rename the `phpinfo.php` file at `/home/tor/www/host_1/public_html` Which is there to check everything is working.
-  * Its better to use Nyx as tor user (`su tor`).
-To avoid warnings about being root and to use config file which is located at home folder.
+  * It's better to use Nyx as tor user (`su tor`).
+To avoid warnings about being root and to use configuration file which is located at tor home folder.

 #### Deploy